robot.running.resourcemodel

 Return list of items converted to dictionaries.

-Items are converted to dictionaries using the to_dict
+Items are converted to dictionaries using the to_dict method, if

-they have it, or the built-in vars()
+they have it, or the built-in vars().

 New in Robot Framework 6.1.